mzandvliet/RainworldModLoader/README.md

 - The game can load multiple mods at once.
 (Providing they don't conflict, which requires some developer care.
 The modding API can't guarantee that any two mods go well together, but their developers can.)
 - You can write your code in visual studio, in C#, organize it into separate DLLs, have dependencies, use source control, and so on.
 - Mods and modding APIs don't need to redistribute copyrighted code in Assembly-CSharp, but can be locally applied as a patch to your game install with an easy to use patching program.
-The Hollow Knight modding community discusses this issue here: https://gist.github.com/thejoshwolfe/db369bebf6518227c830fffee12ddbec
+The Hollow Knight modding community has [encountered an discussed this issue](https://gist.github.com/thejoshwolfe/db369bebf6518227c830fffee12ddbec), leading to a similar approach.

 # Developing Mods